smithy-lang/smithy-rs/design/src/rfcs/rfc0004_retry_behavior.md

 For a summarized list of proposed changes, see the [Changes Checklist](#changes-checklist) section.

 It is not currently possible for users of the SDK to configure a client's maximum number of retry attempts.
 This RFC establishes a method for users to set the number of retries to attempt when calling a service and would allow users to disable retries entirely.
-This RFC would introduce breaking changes to the `retry` module of the `smithy-client` crate.
+This RFC would introduce breaking changes to the `retry` module of the `aws-smithy-client` crate.

 Terminology
 -----------

-- **Smithy Client**: A `smithy_client::Client<C, M, R>` struct that is responsible for gluing together the connector, middleware, and retry policy.
-This is not generated and lives in the `smithy-client` crate.
+- **Smithy Client**: A `aws_smithy_client::Client<C, M, R>` struct that is responsible for gluing together the connector, middleware, and retry policy.
+This is not generated and lives in the `aws-smithy-client` crate.
 - **Fluent Client**: A code-generated `Client<C, M, R>` that has methods for each service operation on it.
   A fluent builder is generated alongside it to make construction easier.
 - **AWS Client**: A specialized Fluent Client that defaults to using a `DynConnector`, `AwsMiddleware`,